tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Does the value of dwc:geodeticDatum occur as a valid geographic CRS, geodetic Datum or ellipsoid in bdq:sourceAuthority?
+Does the value of dwc:geodeticDatum occur as a valid geographic CRS, geodetic Datum or ellipsoid in bdqval:sourceAuthority?

 #### Expected Response

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available, INTERNAL_PREREQUISITES_NOT_MET if dwc:geodeticDatum is bdq:Empty; COMPLIANT if the value of dwc:geodeticDatum is a valid code from the bdq:sourceAuthority (in the form Authority:Number) for a Datum, or ellipsoid, or for a CRS appropriate for a 2D geographic coordinate in degrees, or is the value "not recorded"; otherwise NOT_COMPLIANT
+EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available, INTERNAL_PREREQUISITES_NOT_MET if dwc:geodeticDatum is bdqval:Empty; COMPLIANT if the value of dwc:geodeticDatum is a valid code from the bdqval:sourceAuthority (in the form Authority:Number) for a Datum, or ellipsoid, or for a CRS appropriate for a 2D geographic coordinate in degrees, or is the value "not recorded"; otherwise NOT_COMPLIANT

 #### Information Elements